emcconville/wand/docs/guide/fx.rst

 Creates a visual whirlpool effect by rotating pixels around the center of the image.
 The value of ``degree`` controls the amount, and distance, of pixels to rotate around the center.
-Negative degrees move pixels clockwise, and postive values move pixels counter-clockwise.
+Negative degrees move pixels clockwise, and positive values move pixels counter-clockwise.

 .. code-block:: python